-Getting a medical marijuana card is like having a golden ticket to finally gain a certain kind of relief after all the failed medications of traditional, laboratory-processed drugs.
+Getting a medical marijuana card is like having a golden ticket to finally gaining access to cannabis.

-Spain, Australia, Poland, Italy and Uruguay are among the countries that marijuana is legal for medicinal use.
-However, Spain and Uruguay are, perhaps, the few countries, that would enable the consumption of marijuana legal.
-But you have to check for the legal clauses of these countries in the use, possession and cultivation of marijuana.
+Spain, Australia, Poland, Italy, and Uruguay are among the other countries that marijuana is legal for medicinal use.
+However, Spain and Uruguay are, perhaps, the few countries, that would enable the consumption of cannabis legally.
+But again, you have to check for the legal clauses of these countries in the use, possession, and cultivation of pot.

-And just to be wise, especially if you have certain conditions that would require you to consume medical marijuana, get a medical marijuana card now.
+If you have certain conditions that would require you to consume medical marijuana, get a medical marijuana card now.
 And, if you already have a medical marijuana card, maybe you can share with us your experience in acquiring one.